E-APR: Mapping the Effectiveness of Automated Program Repair: Results

 \section{Results}

 We present the results for each research question, and aim to provide insights into why the different APR techniques work.
 First we present the most significant features that impact APRT effectiveness.
 Second, we investigate the diversity of exiting buggy datasets used for APR.
 Next, we investigate the differences between exiting APRTs by analysing their strengths and weaknesses using the most significant features.
-Finally, we present the results from the SVM model ussed for APRT selection.
+Finally, we present the results from the Machine Learning algorithms used for APRT selection.

 \subsection{RQ1.
-What software feature have an impact on the effectiveness of APR techniques?}
+What impacts the effectiveness of existing APRTs?}

-We performed feature learning on the \textbf{184} features that were extracted from the \textbf{1,282} classes.
+We performed feature learning on the total list of features (described in Section~\ref{sec:method:features}) that were extracted from \textbf{1,282} buggy programs.
 The aim is to select the best set of features that highlights the strengths and weaknesses of the APR techniques.
 To account for the randomness in the results, each trial of feature learning was run 10 times on each buggy program for each approach, using different random seeds, and the mean was considered.
-Out of the 184 features that were part of the study, we identified the following 9 optimal features which best capture the difficulty in generating patches for APR:
+Out of the 146 features that were part of the study, E-APR identified the following 9 optimal features which best capture the difficulty in generating patches for APR:

-(F1) \textbf{MOA:} Measure of Aggregation
+(F1) \textbf{MOA:} Measure of Aggregation.

 (F2) \textbf{CAM:} Cohesion Among Methods

 (F3) \textbf{AMC:} Average Method Complexity

 (F4) \textbf{PMC:} Private Method Count